Table of Contents:

 Prasad pointed out that during one of their manual searches through eBay listings which were selling counterfeit Wahl products, they found something rather interesting.
 While the sellers were all different, they were shipping products from the exact same place.
 So, instead of taking down listings one at a time, they identified the factory that was producing, distributing, and shipping counterfeit products, and got legal counsel to shut it down.

 When it comes to brand protection, it’s important to remember that there is no one-size-fits all solution.
 Every matter should be taken up on a case-to-case basis to factor in all the unique facets that the cases bring with them.
-You can monitor that extensive data online with the help of Red Points and then filter out the cases that need offline action too.
+You can monitor that extensive data online with Red Points’ brand protection solution and then filter out the cases that need offline action too.